A WebGL-powered toolkit for interactive visualization of high-resolution, multiplexed bioimaging datasets.

-More details can be found in our preprint.
+More details and related work can be found in our preprint.
 Please cite this preprint in your research:

 Trevor Manz, Ilan Gold, Nathan Heath Patterson, Chuck McCallum, Mark S Keller, Bruce W Herr II, Katy Börner, Jeffrey M Spraggins, Nils Gehlenborg, "Viv: Multiscale Visualization of High-resolution Multiplexed Bioimaging Data on the Web."
 OSF Preprints (2020), doi:10.31219/osf.io/wd2gu

 A lightweight viewer for local and remote datasets.
 The source code is include in this repository under